Clustering and variable selection for categorical multivariate data: Models and methods

-Each model $\mathcal{M}_{(K, S)}$ corresponds to a particular structure situation with $K$ clusters and a subset $S$ of clustering variables.
-Inferring $K$ and $S$ becomes a model selection problem in a density estimation framework.
-It also leads to a data clustering, via the estimation $\widehat{\theta}$ of the parameter $\theta_{(K, S)}$ and the prediction of the class $z$ of an observation $x$ by the MAP method:
+Each model $\mathcal{M}_{(K,\, S)}$ corresponds to a particular structure situation with $K$ clusters and a subset $S$ of clustering variables.
+Inferring $K$ and $S$ presents a model selection problem in a density estimation framework and also leads to data clustering through the estimation $\widehat{\theta}$ of the parameter $\theta_{(K,\, S)}$ and the prediction of the class $z$ of an observation $x$ by the MAP method: